Skip to main content

 • An if/else statement then checks if command-line arguments for the search were provided.

-• If arguments are missing, it prompts the user, reads input using stdin.readLineSync(), and performs null and empty checks.
+• If arguments are missing, it prompts the user, reads input using stdin.readLineSync(), and safely handles cases where no input is given.

 • If arguments are present, it uses arguments.join(' ') to combine them into a single search string.